 GMB, Apple Maps and Yelp are all big players in local SEO

-An optimized Google My Business (GMB) listing will help you pull up in Google for relevant searches – as this information pulls into the local map-pack, which has high visibility.
-Get a Step-By-Step Guide for setting up your GMB page, if you don’t already have one.
+An optimized Google My Business (GMB) listing will help you pull up in Google for relevant searches – as this information pulls into the local map-pack (see graphic below), which has high visibility.
+If you haven’t yet setup your Google My Business account, start there.
+You can use our Step-By-Step Guide to help get you started.

-Your Apple Maps listing helps your business rank well for Siri voice command searches.
-And with over 700 million iPhones current being used worldwide, many users are using Siri search on their iPhones.
+Apple Maps listing helps your business rank well for Siri voice command searches.
+And with over 700 million iPhones currently being used worldwide, many users are using Siri search on their Apple devices.
 And, Yelp provides Apple with access to some of its business page information, including reviews.
 So, optimizing your information and managing reviews for Yelp could not only assist you in organic rankings, but can also help with visibility in Apple Maps.

 Here’s an example Google search for Dentist Omaha.

 You will see the paid ads appear at the top of the page, then the map pack, then organic results.
 Then at the bottom of the page are more paid ads.

 This image shows us two things.
 First, it shows us the importance of having a local SEO strategy.
 The map pack pulls in GMB pages organically based on the search query, matching the GMB listing with the keyword(s) being searched.
 And, the first organic result is from Yelp.
 While that isn’t the case for every search result for every product or service, Yelp still ranks well for local product and service queries.

 Second, this image shows the need for a holistic approach to your search marketing strategy.
 A Google Ads strategy partnered with local search optimization AND website search engine optimization efforts will help your business appear in all three sections.

 The short answer… quality content is important because it’s important to the search engines.
 There’s not a single client who walks through our door who doesn’t care about success in Search Engine Results Pages (SERP).
 And if Google loves good content, then you should too!